-To mark the 30th Anniversary of the UN End Poverty Day and to contribute for the civil society mobilisation for the UN 2030 Agenda, the INTO Global Citizenship Schools Network and the Irish 17 October Committee invite schools around the Country to create boats of hope to be launched on the River Liffey on 17 October as the finale for national commemoration of the UN Day.
+To mark the 30th Anniversary of the UN End Poverty Day and to contribute for the civil society mobilisation for the UN 2030 Agenda, the INTO Global Citizenship Schools Network and the Irish 17 October Committee invite schools and other groups of children, young people and adults around the Country to create boats of hope to be launched on the River Liffey on 17 October as the finale for national commemoration of the UN Day.

-In total 17 schools could be involved to make 17 Boats, symbolising the hopes generated by 17 Global Goals.
+In total 17 schools and other groups of children, young people and adults will be be involved to make 17 Boats, symbolising the hopes generated by 17 Global Goals.

-Organisers suggests that boats should be made out of recyclable material and easy to transport (as schools delegation will have to bring it to Dublin) and of course, able to float!
+Organisers suggests that boats should be made out of recyclable material and easy to transport (as schools and groups delegation will have to bring it to Dublin) and of course, able to float!

 Each boat will have to carry messages of hope from people who will be at the event and also from children around Ireland who will send their own messages of hopes to us.